 - Dark Souls III: Aldrich, Devourer of Gods, was a cannibalistic Lord of Cinder who's gluttony for flesh turned him into a monstrous Blob Monster.
 Due to gaining the power of those he devours, Aldrich seeks to devour gods, and has so far managed to do so with Gwyndolin.

-- According to the The Elder Scrolls lore, Daedric Pince Malacath was created when an ancient Aldmeri (ancestors of the modern races of Mer) god called Trinimac was "devoured and excreted" by the Daedric Prince Boethiah, and Trinimac's elven worshippers were mutated into the race now known as the Orsimer (also called "Orcs").
+- In The Elder Scrolls series, this is how the Daedric Prince Malacath came into being.
+Originally, Malacath was the Aldmeri (ancestors of the modern races of Mer) "ancestor spirit" Trinimac and champion of the Auri-El, Top God of the Aldmeri pantheon.
+However, the Daedric Prince of Plots, Boethiah, "devoured" Trinimac in order to speak with his voice and convince Trinimac's followers (the Aldmer who would become the Chimer, later Dunmer) to leave for Morrowind.
+Boethiah would late "excrete" Trinimac, with his remains becoming Malacath and his remaining followers mutating into the Orsimer (also called "Orcs").
 Malacath admits there is some truth in the story, but frequently complains that mortals take it too literally.

 - The fate of Mr. Eaten from Fallen London, who was offered to cannibalistic priest-kings in exchange for the Third City.
 The priest-kings didn't turn out so well.

 - In MapleStory, the Heroes of Maple blockbuster focuses on the Legends' attempts to stop Damien from absorbing Alicia, the Transcendence of Life and the source of all life on Maple World.
 Damien succeeds, gleefully declaring that he "devoured" her and her power before twisting the World Tree into a massive Womb Level the Legends climb up to face him down and stop him before he ends all life on Maple World.